Discover our equestrian buckles department

 Go to point C and continue to the last point.

-Backing stitch: pass the needles through the last stitch and go back in the same way.
+Backstitch: Pass the needles through the last stitch and back again in the same way.
+Cut both wires leaving a few millimeters.

-It can be observed here that the melted and flattened wire will prevent the wire from unraveling.
-This is more aesthetic and takes up less space than a double knot.
+Burn the ends of the threads with a lighter, then when the nylon is melted, flatten the threads.
+Here you can see that the melted and flattened thread will prevent the thread from unraveling.
+This is more aesthetically pleasing and takes up less space than a double knot.

-Final step: hammer the seam.
+Last step: hammer the seam.

-4. MAKE THE HALTER - TUTORIAL
+4. MAKING THE HALTER - TUTORIAL

 We will use the following terms:

-5. DO THE HEADREST
+5. MAKE THE HEADREST

 LF = 60 cm

-LC = 60 cm + 60 cm + 1 cm for covering the ring = 121 cm in leather length by 25 mm in width.
+LC = 60 cm + 60 cm +1 cm for the ring covering = 121 cm leather length by 25 mm width.

 - Unfold